 Mark Gilbert Jr. Bio

-Mark Gilbert Jr. is an American professional football cornerback, born on June 1, 1997, in Fayetteville, North Carolina.
-A talented player, he showcased his skills at Duke University before entering the NFL as an undrafted free agent in 2021.
-Throughout his career, Gilbert has played for several teams, including the Pittsburgh Steelers and Detroit Lions, and has distinguished himself in the United States Football League (USFL).
-Known for his strong defensive skills, he has earned accolades such as being named the USFL interceptions leader in 2023 and helping his team clinch the UFL championship in 2024.
+Mark Gilbert Jr. is an American professional football cornerback known for his coverage skills, ball-hawking instincts, and resilience through injuries.
+Born on June 1, 1997, in Fayetteville, North Carolina, he played college football at Duke University before entering the National Football League (NFL) as an undrafted free agent in 2021.
+Gilbert has spent time with multiple NFL organizations and has found his strongest platform in spring football, where he became a United States Football League (USFL) interceptions leader in 2023 and helped his team capture a United Football League (UFL) championship in 2024.

 Early Life and Background